Madeby7/fMRINet/README.md

 ## Important Note:
-The Results section and Filter Visualization were based on the actual dataframe.pkl, which contains the full dataset.
-In contrast, for methodological demonstration, we also introduced a toy_dataframe with a much smaller subset of the data to illustrate the workflow in a simplified way.
-The full analysis, however, was performed using the fMRI filter-based CNN architecture with the complete dataset.
+The **Results** section and **Filter Visualization** were generated using the full dataset contained in `dataframe.pkl`.
+For methodological demonstration purposes, we also introduced a smaller `toy_dataframe`, which includes only a limited subset of the data to illustrate the workflow in a simplified manner.

+⚠️ Please note that the toy dataset was **not** used to produce any of the plots or reported results.
+All final analyses and visualizations were performed exclusively on the complete dataset using the fMRI filter-based CNN architecture.

 ## Project Structure